AutoSail-MDH/autosail/src/pkgs/sail_control/README.md

 ## Prerequsities

-Connect the wind sensor and run the publisher of the wind sensor by following the steps in the README in the wind direction folder, [wind reading README](https://github.com/AutoSail-MDH/autosail/src/apps/wind_reading).
+Connect the wind sensor and run the publisher of the wind sensor by following the steps in the README in the wind direction folder.

 ## Setup